JackAWatt/jackwatt.com/definitions.md

 Dilations are a type of non-rigid transformation.
 They change the size of a shape by scaling it up or down, making it bigger or smaller.
 Unlike rigid transformations, dilations do not keep the shape's size the same.

 ***

+* Translation

+In geometry, a translation moves a thing up and down or left and right.
+Translations only move things from one place to another; they don't change their size, arrangement, or direction.

+***